 You can see examples above of the filter tank and surge tank, which we can obtain for reasonable prices.

-NOTE: We will need to change the filter about every 3 months at a cost of $1.50.
+NOTE: Moreover, we will need to change the filter about every 3 months at a cost of $1.50.

 ESSENTIALS OF THE FILTER

-When you watch the tutorial, you will see we have drilled a number of different holes of 1.5 inches.
+When you watch the tutorial, you’ll see we have drilled a number of different holes of 1.5 inches.
 These can be sporadic and they don’t have to be exact.
 The other detail is a 1.5 inch drill, into which we inserted a grommet.
-It is allowed to dry for a day.
+Further, it is allowed to dry for a day.

 OVERFLOW IS CONTROLLED

-The overflow is so the water doesn’t overflow into the yard.
-We want to save money while we make our landscape greener and we don’t want extra loss.
-You put up a warning sign per California code.
-We also build shelving around the unit to hold it in place.
+The overflow exists so the water doesn’t overflow the yard.
+Meanwhile, we want to save money while we make our landscape greener, so we don’t want extra loss.
+We put up a warning sign, per California code.
+Finally, we build shelving around the unit to hold it in place.